airdatabr/legislativeAI/replit.md

 - June 16, 2025.
 Updated "Users" tab to display dynamic roles from database instead of hardcoded values - now shows correct legislative roles for each user
 - June 16, 2025.
 Implemented complete user management system with edit and delete buttons for each user in the admin panel
 - June 16, 2025.
 Added user deletion functionality with proper cascade delete of related conversations and messages - protects main admin user from deletion
 - June 16, 2025.
+Implemented inline editing functionality for users - allows editing name, email, and role directly in the table with save/cancel buttons
+- June 16, 2025.
+Created PUT endpoint for user updates with validation and conflict checking for email uniqueness
-Completed comprehensive user management interface with role-based display and administrative controls
+- June 16, 2025.
+Completed comprehensive user management interface with full CRUD operations: create, read, update, delete with role-based display and administrative controls

 ## User Preferences